-Customers that are business owners often ask us if they can purchase their e-bike through their company.
-The good news is you can and there are a couple of different ways to do it, both of which offer some great tax savings.
+Customers who are business owners often ask us if they can purchase their e-bike through their company.
+The good news is you can, and there are a few different ways to do it, all of which offer great tax savings.
 And more importantly, all options are above board!

 The company can also buy your helmet or other accessories and any protective clothing you need.
 These items are classed as revenue expenditure and are also deductible for Corporation Tax.